cloudflare/cloudflare-docs/products/workers/src/content/tutorials/github-sms-notifications-using-twilio/index.md

 You will also need a GitHub account and a repository for this tutorial.
 If you do not have either setup, [create a new GitHub account](https://github.com/join) and [create a new repository](https://docs.github.com/en/github/getting-started-with-github/create-a-repo) to continue with this tutorial.

-First, create a Webhook for your repository to post updates to your Worker.
+First, create a webhook for your repository to post updates to your Worker.
 Inside of your Worker, you will then parse the updates.
-Finally, you will send a POST request to Twilio to send a text message to you.
+Finally, you will send a `POST` request to Twilio to send a text message to you.

-You can reference the finished code on this [GitHub repository](https://github.com/davidtsong/github-twilio-notifications/).
+You can reference the finished code at this [GitHub repository](https://github.com/davidtsong/github-twilio-notifications/).

 --------------------------------

 ## Configure GitHub

-To start, you will need to configure a GitHub Webhook to post to your Worker when there is an update to the repository:
+To start, configure a GitHub webhook to post to your Worker when there is an update to the repository:

 1. Go to your Github repository's **Settings** > **Webhooks** > **Add webhook**.